Can I eat dessert on this plan?

 Your job is to prioritize your health, not to be perfect.
 There are many ways to eat your way to the body you want, and the only way that definitely won’t work is the approach that asks you abandon dessert—or any other food you enjoy—completely.

-It might sound crazy, but when you realize that most people who fully ban dessert fail, maybe the opposite approach isn’t too good to be true.Adam Bornstein is a New York Times best-selling author and the founder of Born Fitness, a company on a mission to cut through the noise and share what you need to know to live a healthy, happy life.
+It might sound crazy, but when you realize that most people who fully ban dessert fail, maybe the opposite approach isn’t too good to be true.Adam Bornstein is a best-selling author and the founder of Born Fitness, a company on a mission to cut through the noise and share what you need to know to live a healthy, happy life.
 He extends that mission even further as Greatest’s Naked Truth columnist.
 Learn more on his profile page or follow BornFitness on Facebook.